 05 of 13

-Underappreciated sculptor Emile-Antoine Bourdelle, who frequented Rodin and trained fellow sculptors Giacommetti and Germaine Richier, once lived and worked in this residence, which now houses a remarkable collection of the artist's bronze, marble, and plaster works.
-The museum was extended in 1992.
+Under appreciated French sculptor Emile-Antoine Bourdelle, who frequented Rodin and trained fellow sculptors Giacommetti and Germaine Richier, once lived and worked in this residence, which now houses a remarkable collection of the artist's bronze, marble, and plaster works.
+The museum was extended in 1992, and is a lovely refuge away from the urban hustle and bustle.

 06 of 13